chaoss/wg-dei/focus-areas/event-diversity/event-location-inclusivity.md

 # Event Location Inclusivity

-### This metric is a release candidate.
-To comment on this metric please see Issue [#476](https://github.com/chaoss/wg-dei/issues/476).
-Following a comment period, this metric will be included in the next regular release.

 Question: Is the event located in a region where governments, cultural contexts, or society may cause harm to the physical safety and/or psychological safety of event attendees?

 Context Tags: Community, Event